 Abstracts/Summaries are used in various places to advertise your papers.
 Therefore, abstracts for manuscripts should entice the prospective reader into exploring the subject of the paper and should make it clear to the reader why this paper is interesting and important.
 The abstract should highlight the concepts of the paper rather than summarize the mechanics.
 The abstract is the first impression of the paper, not a technical summary of the paper.
 Excessive use of notation is discouraged as it can limit the interest of the broad readership of the MAA.

 We recommend using simple, unadorned LaTeX in the preparation of your manuscript.
-Whatever technology you use, your manuscript should be generously spaced, with the title, author, and author's address at the top of the first page.
+Whatever technology you use, your manuscript should not contain your name, institution, or other identifying information since Mathematics Magazine implements a double-blind review system.
+We would also appreciate it if you refrain from posting your article online until after you have received a preliminary decision from the editor.
 Templates with further stylistic details are posted at our website in a variety of formats.
 Number the pages, but number only those equations that you refer to in the text.
 Whether LaTeX is used or not, we hope for some electronic version of every article accepted.

 Simple LaTeX template files are available for Articles and Notes.
 These templates do not approximate the appearance of Articles and Notes, but illustrate the desired format for submission to the Magazine and offer advice about style, as well as technical help.
 Using them requires only the most rudimentary knowledge of TeX or LaTeX.
 They are available in .pdf and .tex formats.
 Click on the appropriate filename(s) to obtain copies. (mmnote.tex, mmnote.pdf, mmartic.tex, mmartic.pdf ) For technical information about preparing manuscripts and figures, see the general guidelines for MAA authors (this is a pdf file).